hideya/langchain-google-genai-ex/README.md

 ### Simple library to fix Gemini API schema issues with MCP tools / LangChain.js

 This library fixes **Gemini schema compatibility issues** when using MCP servers with complex schemas (like Airtable).
 It prevents cascading failures where one complex server breaks the entire MCP integration when using `MultiServerMCPClient()`.
+It supports both Gemini 1.5 and 2.5.

 The schema error usually looks like:
 `[GoogleGenerativeAI Error]: ...
 [400 Bad Request] Invalid JSON payload received.`